 We are not required to agree to your request, and we may say “no.” For example, we may refuse your

 for a restriction if it would affect your care.

 If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that

 information for the purpose of payment or our operations with your health insurer.
-We will say “yes” unless a
+We will say “yes”

 law requires us to share that information.